saraaaaa640/data-science-projects/customer-churn-prediction/README.md

 This project provides an end-to-end churn prediction pipeline, from EDA to model comparison.
 It highlights how preprocessing choices (like class balancing) directly affect model outcomes and offers practical insights for improving customer retention strategies.

 ---

-Do you want me to also prepare a **requirements.txt** with the exact libraries you’ll need (pandas, scikit-learn, xgboost, imbalanced-learn, etc.) so you can add it to the repo?